Follicular Phase: What It Is and How it Impacts You

 The study “Temperature regulation in women: Effects of the menstrual cycle” showed women experience a change in core body temperature throughout their menstrual cycle, with body temperature rising during the luteal phase, post-ovulation.

-As such, during the follicular phase, a woman’s body temperature is l0.3-0.7 degrees celsius lower than during the Luteal phase.
+As such, during the follicular phase, a woman’s body temperature is l0.3-0.7 degrees Celsius lower than during the Luteal phase.

 References